Non Habitual Resident Portugal (NHR): The Comprehensive 2023 Guide

 What happens after 10 years of NHR in Portugal?

-After 10 years of NHR in Portugal, you will lose the status.
-You will revert to being a regular Portuguese taxpayer.
+After 10 years of NHR in Portugal, you will be taxed at normal progressive rates.

 Can a Portuguese citizen get NHR?